wurmlab/SBC361-programming-in-R/practical3.md

 # Bonus hacker question

 This question is an extension of the question Q5.
 Again, we will analyse a data frame containing the species of butterflies observed in two locations (A and B).
-This time, however, some people recorded the common name of the species, while others recorded the latin name (all with inconsistent letter case).
+This time, however, some of the people who did the sampling recorded the common name of the species, while others recorded the latin name (all with inconsistent letter case).

 #### Q8 Write a script that adds a new column in the data frame that contains the correct Latin species name for each record in the data frame imported below.